iTwin/iTwinUI-react/CONTRIBUTING.md

 This will automatically build anything that's not already built, and run the `dev` script for every workspace in parallel, watching for file changes.

 By default, it will open the storybook and docs website in your browser.
-Any examples and playground will need to be manually opened.
+Any examples and playgrounds will need to be manually opened.
 The urls/ports are as follows (assuming they are available):
   - docs website:  `http://localhost:1700`
   - vite playground: `http://localhost:1701`
   - next playground: `http://localhost:1702`